 Step 3 Hit Enter after your have typed disk 4 and clean.
 A scan of the drive will be done during which its corrupted file structure will be deleted.
 Upon the finishing of the process, you will receive the message that the drive has been cleaned successfully and you need to create a new partition.

-Step 4 Press Enter after typing create primary partition.
+Step 4 Press Enter after typing creates a primary partition.
 Now, hit Enter after typing format /FS:FAT32J: in the command prompt.
-The J used here represents the USB drive’s drive letter.
+The J used here represents the USB drive's drive letter.
 The formatting will be quick and your USB will get formatted to the file system, FAT.

 If you are seeing this error on your PC screen then you should know that your system is at risk of losing the data you have stored on it.
 There is a chance that the corrupted USB drive will cause important data like your personal information, installed programs, email, documents, songs, photos and movies to be wiped out from your PC.

 To fix Windows was unable to complete the format error you will need a powerful data recovery tool that can be used for recovering data from the corrupted USB drive.
-While there are various software programs that can perform this task, the only one that can accomplish it in a safe manner is Wondershare data recovery software.
+While various software programs can perform this task, the only one that can accomplish it safely is Wondershare data recovery software.

-The following is a guide which has been formulated to provide novice users of Wondershare data recovery the opportunity to master how to recover data from USB drive.
+The following is a guide that has been formulated to provide novice users of Wondershare data recovery the opportunity to master how to recover data from the USB drive.
 Connecting the USB drive to the computer and starting the Wondershare USB Drive Data Recovery software.

-Step 1 Select All tpye file option to recover file from USB drive.
+Step 1 Select All types of file options to recover the file from the USB drive.

-Step 2 Select the USB Drive that can't be formatted and chooes "External removable devices"
+Step 2 Select the USB drive that can't be formatted and choose "External removable devices"

-Step 3 You can go to deep scan your USB drive if quick scan can't find your data.
-Deep scan will deeply search USB drive, but it will take more time than quick scan.
+Step 3 You can go to deep scan your USB drive if a quick scan can't find your data.
+A deep scan will deeply search the USB drive, but it will take more time than a quick scan.

-Step 4 Preview the recovered files from USB drive and save to other storage devices.
+Step 4 Preview the recovered files from the USB drive and save it to other storage devices.